 If we represent you in your Fort Worth 18-wheeler accident case, we can help you seek recovery by:

-- Preserving and obtaining evidence, including evidence held by the trucking company
+- Preserving and obtaining evidence, including evidence possessed by the trucking company

 - Enlisting the help of expert witnesses when necessary